 Rotisserie chicken has few potential downsides, attributed mostly to certain ingredients found in some store-bought rotisserie chickens.

 Some ingredients could potentially cause health issues if eaten in large amounts.
-For instance, some research suggests that a high intake of phosphate additives in the diet may contribute to bone loss (
+For instance,

-However, chicken and other proteins are a much more significant source of phosphorus than these additives are (
+However, chicken and other proteins are a much more significant source of phosphorus than these additives are.

 Most people don’t need to be too concerned about their phosphorus intake.
-If you have chronic kidney disease, you may need to limit your phosphorus intake as directed by your kidney specialist (
+If you have chronic kidney disease, you may need to limit your phosphorus intake as directed by your kidney specialist.

 Fortunately, most rotisserie chickens don’t contain large amounts of these additives, and you can avoid most of them by not eating the skin.

 If you’re concerned about additives, you might choose to make your own rotisserie chicken so you’ll have full control over the ingredients used.